micro-community/development/README.md

 - [philosophy](#philosophy) - how we design and work
 - [roadmap](roadmap) - where the full roadmap lives
 - [style guide](#style-guide) - coding style guide
-- [tools](tools.md) - the tools we use or will use for collaboration
 - [wishlist](wishlist.md) - things we really want to build but only in the future

 ## Roadmap